oliverheisel/Lakezone_Geofence/README.md

 ### 4.3 Create the software

-Find the software for the arduino [here](Arduino_Scripts/CheckCoordinatesSpeedBlinking10.ino).
+Find the script for the arduino [here](Arduino_Scripts/CheckCoordinatesSpeedBlinking10.ino).
+The script is commented and filled with sample coordinates of Lake Zurich.

 ## 5. My tests